How to Make Oat Milk

 • Soaking your oats can also make the oats more prone to sliminess.
 Just add to the blender with water and blend!

 • Sometimes heating your oat milk can make it become slimy, so we don’t recommend it.
-Good news: We have an oat milk recipe coming soon that’s inspired by Oatly Barista milk and is perfect for heating / frothing!
+Good news: We have a Cashew Coconut Oat Milk recipe that’s inspired by Oatly Barista milk and is perfect for heating / frothing!

 • We recommend straining twice to remove any of that excess starch which can also lend to a slimy texture.